tbnobody/OpenDTU/README_onBattery.md

 > **Warning**
 >
-> In contrast to the original openDTU, with release 2023.05.23.post1 openDTU-onBattery supports only 5 inverters.
+> In contrast to the original openDTU, with release 2023.05.23.post1 openDTU-OnBattery supports only 5 inverters.
 Otherwise, there is not enough memory for the liveData view.

 ## Features